 * Check out great Kidney Donation article, "Chain of Life".
 Great three part multi-media series by Star Ledger-

-on their website: www.nj.com.
-See also their great video, "Kidney Transplant Chain Helps Six Patients", on
+their website: www.nj.com.
+See also their great video, "Kidney Transplant Chain Helps Six Patients", on their

 * * * *

-about a woman in Scotland who said she donated a kidney after hearing a radio appeal asking for live donors to
+a woman in Scotland who said she donated a kidney after hearing a radio appeal asking for live donors to part with

-article came out in 2009.
-I had also e-mailed this article with “Kidney Drive” on the subject line to an organization
+came out in 2009.
+I had also e-mailed this article with “Kidney Drive” on the subject line to an organization that I

-that I know and also e-mailed it that same day, to a kidney transplant coordinator and surgeon at a hospital I am
+know and also e-mailed it that same day, to a kidney transplant coordinator and surgeon at a hospital I am very

-very friendly with.
+friendly with.
 Kind of e-mailed it as a hint.
 A kidney drive sounded like a nice idea.
-I didn't know though if
+I didn't know though if this can

-this can actually be done.
+actually be done.
 Anyhow, about 6 weeks later, this organization had their first kidney drive!
-Lives are
+Lives are being saved

-being saved as a result.
+as a result.
 Great job!
 This organization is small, organization that does not want to be well known.
+Hopefully

-Hopefully though, other organizations will follow.
+though, other organizations will follow.
 And not just organizations, how about places of worship?
-So this
+So this can be

-can be great for those who have a hard time finding a match, and in particular those who don't have family
+great for those who have a hard time finding a match, and in particular those who don't have family members to test

-others to donate a kidney.
-The organization that had their first kidney drive, had posted also a Kidney Donors
+to donate a kidney.
+The organization that had their first kidney drive, had posted also a Kidney Donors Honor Roll

-Honor Roll at their kidney drive, listing people in their community who have donated a kidney.
-For those who
+at their kidney drive, listing people in their community who have donated a kidney.
+For those who would consider

-would consider doing a kidney drive, this a good idea, for others considering kidney donation, to see that others
+doing a kidney drive, this a good idea, for others considering kidney donation, to see that others in their community